ihsn/nada-documentation/src/admin-guide/site-admin.md

 #### Using the API

-Uploading and maintaining a list of countries

-R

-Python
+Vocabularies cannot be entered or maintained using the API; this may be implemented in future versions of NADA.

 ## Menu

 ### Adding a new page

 New HTML pages can be added to your NADA catalog, accessible from the main (top) menu.
 By default, NADA will have the Home, Catalog, Citations, and Login menu items.
 In the example below, the "How to? item was added as a custom menu item and catalog page.

 ![](~@imageBase/images/image83.png)